 Western Water acknowledges the critical role the Victorian Government has played in helping to secure this co-funding.

 Western Water and private agribusinesses will fund the remainder of the project costs which are estimated at more than $60 million.

 WIN has entered design approval phase with early construction packages tendered to the market and construction of initial infrastructure elements underway.

-Over the remainder of the year, Western Water will finalise the scheme’s design and seek the necessary approvals for WIN to proceed.
+Over the remainder of this year, Western Water will finalise the scheme’s design and seek the necessary approvals for WIN to proceed.

 At the same time, the farmers will develop detailed farm plans to outline how they will use recycled water on their properties over the coming years.

 The final WIN scheme design proposal will be submitted to Western Water’s Board in late 2020.

 Subject to final approval, WIN is forecast to be delivered in mid-2022, initially supplying around 1,700 million litres of recycled water per year and increasing up to 4,200 million litres per year by 2025.

 The scheme’s design allows for increasing volumes as irrigators expand production and are able to utilise the growth in recycled water volumes produced.

 The Melton region will be the fastest growing urban development area in Melbourne over the coming decade.
 With the growth in customers, we will also receive significant increases in the volumes of sewage treated, and the resulting recycled water generated.